mbs0ft/GX-music/README.md

 ## Installation

-You need to enable Developer mode in Google Chrome
+Enable Developer mode in Google Chrome / MS Edge / Other browser

-Download and unpack .zip, then click 'Load Unpacked'.
+Download repository and unpack .zip, then click 'Load Unpacked'.

+For Firefox, install it from here: [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/gx-music/) (unavailable for now)